ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 The introduction of [support for PostgreSQL](databases.md#using-postgresql) includes a change in the way database schema is generated.

-it's now created based on [YAML configuration](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/storage/legacy/schema.yaml), using the new [`DoctrineSchemaBundle`](https://github.com/ezsystems/doctrine-dbal-schema).
+It's now created based on [YAML configuration](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/storage/legacy/schema.yaml), using the new [`DoctrineSchemaBundle`](https://github.com/ezsystems/doctrine-dbal-schema).

 If you're updating your application according to the usual procedure, no additional actions are required.
 However, if you do not update your meta-repository, you need to take two additional steps: